 In 2011, Mia was diagnosed with Lyme Disease.
 She struggled for years to get the proper treatment and it was not until she found a great clinic in Augsburg, Germany that she was able to get her condition under control.
 As a result, she has become an advocate for those suffering from the disease.

-Mia is currently living near Stuttgart, Germany caring for the animals of her private sanctuary (10 dogs, 2 lizards, 5 fish and a horse).
+Mia is currently living near Stuttgart, Germany caring for the animals of her private sanctuary (10 dogs, one sick foster dog, five rats, two lizards, five fish, one chicken and a horse –two more horses coming soon).
 She is now working with AWL to fulfill a dream of creating fully-functioning Animal Sanctuary/Clinic.
 Additionally, she continues to travel around Europe lecturing on the subject of Animal Behavior and Communications.
-And she recently began teaching a course on Animal Studies to English-speaking children in Germany.
+And she began teaching Animal Studies to English-speaking children in Germany September 2017.

 Mia is also very proud to be raising her two children, Olivia and Max, who have been doing rescue missions since they were able to walk and are following in her footsteps as animal lovers, rescuers, and advocates.

-Since 2010 is she writing an animal column every second week for the Swedish Magazine Nära.
+Since 2010–2017 she wrote animal columns every second week for the Swedish Magazine Nära.

-In her spare time (whenever she can grab some) Mia loves to paint, read and have a glass of prosecco.
+In her spare time (whenever she can grab some) Mia loves to paint, read and travel.

 Her childhood dream is to become an “at large” global Ambassador for the Animals for a body like the UN.
 She’s ready with passion and experience.
 Now she just needs a sponsor.